404GamerNotFound/vserver-ssh-stats/README.md

   - Network throughput (bytes/s, in and out)
   - Uptime (seconds)
   - Temperature (°C, if available)
 - Automatic **MQTT Discovery** for easy integration with Home Assistant.
 - Configurable update interval (default: 30 seconds).

+### Standalone Usage Without MQTT

+If you want to gather stats without using MQTT, run `app/simple_collector.py`.
+The script lets you enter one or more servers (press Enter on the host prompt to finish).
+For each server it asks for host, username, password and optional port, then prints a JSON line including the server name with CPU, memory, disk, network, uptime and temperature every 30 seconds.

+Optionally you can enter your Home Assistant base URL and a long-lived access token.
+When provided, the script will create sensors like `sensor.<name>_cpu`, `sensor.<name>_mem`, etc., via the Home Assistant REST API for each server so the values show up in the UI without MQTT.

 ---